Rodolphe Menudier

 Rodolphe Menudier is a French shoe designer.

-Described as: the very first to be a huge success both commercial and media thanks to collections of high end shoe design.

-His label was launched in 1994 and takes us back to Roger Vivier’s daring; it is a combination of inventiveness and sophistication that never gives up away on elegance and seduction.
+His label was launched in 1994.

-Trained at the AFPIC, he won fame in the “back to luxury” trend using a significant dose of sex-appeal, with his own brand and creating models for Dior with John Galliano, Christian Lacroix, Balenciaga, Paco Rabanne…

-His Parisian boutique, was inaugurated in 2000 in a set by Christophe Pillet “without ostentation or gilding”, it is a concentrate of his passion in design, postmodernism and the neopunk spirit.
+Trained at the AFPIC, he rose to fame in the “back to luxury” trend using a significant dose of sex-appeal with his own brand and by creating models for Dior with John Galliano, Christian Lacroix, Balenciaga, Paco Rabanne.
+His Parisian boutique was inaugurated in 2000 in a set by Christophe Pillet.